chinware/AtomUI/README.md

 Welcome to communicate and give suggestions to AtomUI, thank you for giving the project a Star.

+#### Features

+- Enterprise-class UI designed from Ant Design system for cross platform desktop applications.
+- A set of high-quality Avalonia Controls out of the box.
+- Use .NET development to achieve one-stop writing, seamless compilation on mainstream operating system platforms and render a consistent UI experience.
+- Based on Avalonia's powerful style system, Ant Design's theme customization capabilities are fully implemented.

 #### Control library completion